sahim99/Ai-Web-Scraper/README.md

 ### Performance Tips:

-- ✅ Keep headless mode ON
+- ✅ Keep headless mode ON for faster scraping
 - ✅ Use smaller chunk sizes for better parsing
 - ✅ Be specific in extraction requests
 - ✅ Try different AI models for better results
+- ✅ Monitor progress bar for real-time feedback
+- ✅ Use the dimming effect to know when processing is active

 ## 📁 Project Structure